cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 David and Fabrice guide the listener in doing a written Blame CBA, listing the advantages and disadvantages of blaming others for the problems in our relationships with them.
 They encourage you to pause the recording and to the written exercise during the podcast, but warn you not to do it if you are driving!

 Then they discuss how to process the results of the Blame CBA.
-If you would like to see a completed Cost-Benefit Analysis, <a href="https://daviddburnsmd.files.wordpress.com/2017/09/blame-cba-completed-version.pdf"> click here</a>.
+If you would like to see a completed Cost-Benefit Analysis, [click here](https://daviddburnsmd.files.wordpress.com/2017/09/blame-cba-completed-version.pdf).
 As you can see, the weightings at the bottom have not been filled out, so you can do that for yourself if you like.
 Make sure you put two numbers that add up to 100 in the two circles.
 Put the larger number in the circle under the column that feels more desirable.
 For example, if the advantages of blame greatly outweigh the disadvantages, you might put a 70 in the circle on the left and a 30 in the circle on the right.

 If the patient concludes that the disadvantages outweigh the advantages, you can proceed to the M = Methods phase of the TEAM therapy session, which involves the Relationship Journal (RF).
 This is a powerful tool that David has designed to create interpersonal enlightenment and the death of the ego.
 David and Fabrice will discuss and illustrate the RJ in the next podcast.

 Mon, 09 Oct 2017 05:00:00 +0000

-### 057: Interpersonal Model (Part 4) — "And It's All Your Fault!"
+## 057: Interpersonal Model (Part 4) — "And It's All Your Fault!"
 The Relationship Journal

 [rss](http://feelinggood.libsyn.com/057-interpersonal-model-part-4-and-its-all-your-fault-the-relationship-journal)